EXPLAINER: What happens when an ICU reaches capacity?

 Nurses who might normally take care of one patient now must keep three or four people alive.
 Non-ICU staff are brought in to assist.
 Patients can back up in emergency rooms waiting for an ICU bed to open up.
 And hospitals are forced to creatively convert space into makeshift ICU units.

-At Phoebe Putney Memorial Hospital in Georgia, the crush of COVID patients has led to the recruitment of scores of employees who don’t normally work on patient floors.
+At Phoebe Putney Memorial Hospital in Georgia, the crush of COVID-19 patients has led to the recruitment of scores of employees who don’t normally work on patient floors.
 They included Scott Steiner, the health system’s president and CEO.

-On Sunday, Steiner helped turn COVID patients on their stomachs so their ravaged lungs could possibly take in more oxygen.
+On Sunday, Steiner helped turn COVID-19 patients on their stomachs so their ravaged lungs could possibly take in more oxygen.
 The maneuver can require six people, depending on a patient’s weight.

 “This is all hands on deck,” Steiner said.